 - Reach out and engage.
 Being a good brand means reaching out to the target audience and communicating with them regularly.
 This makes them feel appreciated and valued; moreover, they will be much more likely to return the favour if needed (more on this in the next step).

 Step #4 – Engage with Potential and Existing Customers

 The importance of two-way communication on social media for businesses cannot be overstated.
 The stronger the relationship is between your brand and its customer base, the better the former is positioned to sell and develop.

 So, here’s what your social media guidelines should contain in terms of engaging with customers:

 - Always respond to comments and complaints.
 Customers expect your brand to reply as soon as possible, so you should do that.
-In fact, Search Engine Watch described the research produced by Lithium Technologies which found that 53 percent of Twitter users expect to hear back from a brand they’re interacting within an hour!
+Search Engine Watch described the research produced by Lithium Technologies, which found that 53 per cent of Twitter users expect to hear back from a brand they’re interacting within an hour!

 - Stick to what you know.
 Don’t give any advice on something that you don’t know.
 Even one mistake like this could cost your reputation on social media and lots of customers.

 - Share user-generated content.
 Doing so makes customers feel part of the topic, so consider sharing some content produced by your followers.
 Just make sure it’s quality!

 Online reviews are powerful PR tools because they are important for social media users to believe in your brand’s reputation.